simonbs/InfiniteCanvas/README.md

 # Infinite Canvas

 This example project shows how to create an "infinite" canvas using PencilKit.
-It's not really infinite though but it's a canvas so huge that users will most likely regard it infinite.
+It's not really infinite but it's a canvas so huge that users will most likely regard it infinite.

 <img src="https://github.com/simonbs/infinite-canvas/raw/main/screenshot.jpeg" width="200"/>